WebsiteDisplayName/foxholeArtilleryRefactor/docs/source/index.rst

 for `Foxhole <https://store.steampowered.com/app/505460/Foxhole/>`_.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Refer to the :doc:`usage` section for functionality and :doc:`installation` for installing the project.

 .. note::